two employees reviewing benchmarks for cost reduction

 13 Key Benchmark Metrics for Cost Reduction

-Benchmarking this metric against industry standards helps identify if your labor costs are higher than competitors, signalling potential areas to optimize staffing levels or benefits.
+Benchmarking this metric against industry standards helps identify if your labor costs are higher than competitors, signalling potential areas to optimize staffing levels or employee benefits.

 2. Revenue per Employee